Andoree/smm4h_classification/README.md

-# ssm4h_classification
+## Overview

-Overview: This repository contains the code for the paper "HiddenName Team at SMM4H 2020 Tasks: Cross-lingual TransferLearning with Pretrained Language Models for Drug Reactions" [1].
+This repository contains the code for the paper "HiddenName Team at SMM4H 2020 Tasks: Cross-lingual TransferLearning with Pretrained Language Models for Drug Reactions" [1].

 ## Data